neomjs/create-app/README.md

 You can run each script via
 > npm run \<script-name\>

-Some IDEs like webstorm can show npm scripts as a toolbox, so you can just click on them instead.
+### Main Scripts

-1. server-start: Starts the webpack dev-server
+*   `server-start`: Starts the webpack dev-server
-2. build-all: npm install & builds literally everything.
+*   `build-all`: npm install & builds literally everything.
-3. build-all-questions: same as build all, but you can choose what to build using the inquirer interface.
+*   `build-all-questions`: same as build all, but you can choose what to build using the inquirer interface.
-4. build-themes: builds the themes for dev and / or prod and lets you choose if want to use CSS variables.
+*   `build-themes`: builds the themes for dev and / or prod and lets you choose if want to use CSS variables.
-5. build-threads: builds main, data & vdom (or any combinations) for dev and / or prod.
+*   `build-threads`: builds main, data & vdom (or any combinations) for dev and / or prod.
-6. create-app: add an additional app to your project.
+*   `create-app`: add an additional app to your project.
 You can also trigger npx neo-app multiple times.
-7. generate-docs-json: When you change your app code (e.g. adding new files) and want to see those changes inside the Docs app, you need to run this script to update the content.
+*   `generate-docs-json`: When you change your app code (e.g. adding new files) and want to see those changes inside the Docs app, you need to run this script to update the content.

+### AI & MCP Scripts
+*   `ai:mcp-client`: Starts the MCP CLI client.
+*   `ai:mcp-server-github-workflow`: Starts the MCP server for GitHub interactions (requires config).
+*   `ai:mcp-server-knowledge-base`: Starts the MCP server for Knowledge Base access (requires config).
+*   `ai:mcp-server-memory-core`: Starts the MCP server for persistent memory (requires config).
+*   `ai:server`: Starts the ChromaDB server for the knowledge base (default port).
+*   `ai:server-memory`: Starts the ChromaDB server for memory core (port 8001).

 ## Working on your new neo.mjs App
 It is recommended to use the development mode (non dist version) for developing your App(s).